 Next, the author presents the reasons why digital technology ‘seems to lend itself more to the adventure of self-portrait than cinema does’ (BELLOUR, 1988: 344).
 These writings of the self were produced in France during modern cinema as a result of the expression of subjectivity in film work, and according to Bellour’s comments on self-portrait, they proliferated from the 1980s onwards.

-In L’autoportrait en cinéma (2008), Françoise Grange concludes that the defining essence of the filmic self-portrait lies in the impossibility of defining it:
+In L’autoportrait en cinéma (2008), Françoise Grange concludes that the defining essence of the filmic self-portrait lies in the impossibility of its fixing:

 ‘The film takes its images, erases and replaces them.
 This permanent absence is a symptom of cinema’s potential to portray the self.
 Its flux moves through time, it transports a never-completed image in the process of an ever-expanding future’ (GRANGE, 2015: XXIII-7).